In 1976, Philadelphia was forever immortalized on celluloid with the tale of an aspiring boxer with the Academy Award-winning film Rocky.

 Where: Boathouse Row, 1 Boathouse Row

-View this post on Instagram A post shared by devon & pinkett events (@devonandpinkett) on Mar 21, 2015 at 3:47pm PDT
+View this post on Instagram A post shared by Jose Garces (@chefjosegarces) on Nov 14, 2016 at 4:48pm PST

 Serving farm-to-table American cuisine, Jose Garces’ JG Domestic offers delicious lunch and dinner options for travelers passing through 30th Street Station.
 Bonus: It’s located on the ground floor of the Cira Centre, which was featured in Rocky Balboa.